-- We are currently a development stage company with limited operating history and a history of operating losses.
-We anticipate that we will continue to incur losses for the foreseeable future. - We have a need for substantial additional funding before we can expect to become profitable from sales of our products. - We depend on the success of AM-101 and AM-111, which are still in clinical development and may eventually prove to be unsuccessful. - We have uncertainty surrounding whether any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized. - n Our products may not gain market acceptance, in which case we may not be able to generate product revenues. - n If we fail to maintain our current strategic relationships with INSERM and Xigen, our business, commercialization prospects and financial condition may be materially adversely affected. - Our future growth and ability to compete depends on retaining our key personnel and recruiting additional qualified personnel.
+- n We are currently a development stage company with limited operating history and a history of operating losses.
+Our accumulated deficit as of December 31, 2013 was CHF 33.1 million.
+We anticipate that we will continue to incur losses for the foreseeable future. - n We have a need for substantial additional funding before we can expect to become profitable from sales of our products. - We depend on the success of AM-101 and AM-111, which are still in clinical development and may eventually prove to be unsuccessful. - We have uncertainty surrounding whether any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized. - n Our products may not gain market acceptance, in which case we may not be able to generate product revenues. - 1 If we fail to maintain our current strategic relationships with INSERM and Xigen, our business, commercialization prospects and financial condition may be materially adversely affected. - Our future growth and ability to compete depends on retaining our key personnel and recruiting additional qualified personnel.